 Explain Borrowing with 12 – 7

 Hey #sped!
 I need help with a S having trouble borrowing (12-7).
 He’s very visual and we’ve tried cubes and base 10 blocks.
 Any ideas?

 The objective is to understand borrowing not just to find the answer.

 Representing Borrowing in Math Multiple Ways

 One way to help students to move past steps to understanding is to ask them to represent it multiple ways.
 Can they explain it a different way?
 Can they visualize it?
 Is there another approach?
 Can they make a story out of it?
 I like to use Google Slides for this.
 Each slide can represent a different approach to explaining the math problem.
 Duplicating a slide allows you to create a mini animation to show how numbers work together.

 Add Your Method

-For 12 – 7 I started a Google Slides on my phone and attempted to think of a few ways to explain borrowing.
+For representing borrowing in math problem 12 – 7 I started a Google Slides on my phone and attempted to think of a few ways to explain borrowing.
 How would you represent borrowing?
 Add a slide(s) to the presentation.
 Seeing how others would approach a problem helps develop creative problem solving and appreciation for there being multiple ways to think about math.